bwlewis/share/README.md

-# Share: A Really Simple Storage Service for R
+# Share: Easy Networked R Object Sharing

-The share package presents an extremely simple interface to networked object stores.
-The package includes a lightweight, self-contained, file-backed binary object storage service and is intended to interface to other object service back end APIs like Amazon S3.
-The share package supports GET/PUT/DELETE-style operations against modular storage services.
-The package calls those operations `get()`, `assign()` (generically corresponding to standard R functions), and `delete()`.
+The share package presents an extremely simple interface to networked object storage.
+The package includes a self-contained, cross-platform and lightweight file-backed binary object storage service and can interface to other object service APIs like Amazon S3.
+The share package supports GET/PUT/DELETE-style operations using base R functions `get()` and `assign()`, and a `delete()` function.

-A simple file-backed object storage service is provided by the included Mongoose web service, but we also plan to support minio (https://minio.io) and Amazon S3 object storage services.
+A simple cross-platform file-backed object storage service is provided by the included Mongoose web service, but we also plan to support minio (https://minio.io) and Amazon S3 object storage services and probably others like Azure.

 ## Status
 <a href="https://travis-ci.org/bwlewis/share">